costarc/MSXPi/README.md

 - Main data transfer routine (senddatablock / receivedatablock) rewritten to allow retries and block size configuration
 - Many functions removed (deprecated) resulting in a less complex and easier to maintain and expand solution
 - All clients rewritten based on a simple and better communication logic
-- Addition of new program AT28C256.COM to write roms to the new EEPROM in the interface
 - Many improvements and bug fixes
 - More stable softwre architecture